Board of Directors

 Cordalie Benoit, President

 Cordalie Benoit returned to New Haven in 2001, having fallen in love with the city while attending Yale School of Forestry and Environmental Studies in 2000-2001.
-She is a board member of the CT Community Gardening Association and the American Community Gardening Association as well as the Mill River watershed Association.
-With the help of many other community members, she has planted more than 30 trees in Wooster Square and surrounding streets.
+She serves on the Wooster Square Conservancy board and is also a board member of the CT Community Gardening Association and the American Community Gardening Association as well as the Mill River Watershed Association.
+With the help of many other community members, she has planted close to 40 trees in Wooster Square and surrounding streets.
 Cordalie is also a member of the William Street Community Garden.
 She resides on Court Street with her husband, David.
+Her daughter, Charlotte Eliscu, has an apartment in the same building and also serves on the Wooster Square Conservancy board.

-Allison has been a Connecticut resident for about a year and a half, moving to the Wooster Square area from Columbus, Ohio.
+Allison has been a Connecticut resident for about two years, moving to the Wooster Square area from Columbus, Ohio.
 When she is not at work as an architectural designer at Pelli Clarke Pelli Architects, she is often cooking at home, exploring nearby parks, or perusing the farmers’ market.
 Her first experience in New Haven happened to be the weekend of the Cherry Blossom festival, and she is eager to become more involved in supporting her new community and these events.
 In addition to supporting the Historic Wooster Square Association, Allison volunteers for City Seed’s “Sanctuary Kitchen” and has recently acquired a plot in the Wooster Square community garden.

 Sarah Greenblatt lived in the Henry Hotchkiss House (ca. 1841; completely rebuilt ca. 1930) on the corner of Chapel Street and DePalma Court from 2013-2017.
 She currently lives on Wooster Street in the Columbus Mall Cooperatives.
-She is co-chair of the Cherry Blossom Festival Planning Committee and coordinaties participation of Authors and Artists who share their talents at the Festival.
-Sarah also collaborates with leadership of New Light High School in Wooster Square to award the HWSA/Start Bank community scholarship to a graduating senior.
-Over her 35-year career as a social work administrator and now with SBGreenblatt Consulting, LLC, Sarah has worked in New Haven, New York City and across the country with young people and families, community groups, human service and housing organizations, child welfare and mental health agencies, national tribal organizations, and foundations to collaboratively improve child welfare policies and practices.
+She serves as Captain of the Wooster Square Watch working collaboratively with the NHPD and neighbors to promote public safety in our neighborhood.
+Sarah also serves as the co-chair of the Cherry Blossom Festival Planning Committee and coordinates participation of Authors and Artists who share their talents at the Festival.
+Over her 40-year career as a social work administrator and now with SBGreenblatt Consulting, LLC, Sarah has worked in New Haven, New York City and across the country with young people and families, community groups, human service and housing organizations, child welfare and mental health agencies, national tribal organizations, and foundations to collaboratively improve outcomes for children, youth families and their communities.

 Ellen moved to an 1870 row house on Court Street in the summer of 2018.
-Having admired Wooster Square from afar for a very long time, Ellen and her sons are delighted to now live there.
 She has a long interest in historic buildings, preservation/restoration and antiques.
-The daughter of an American history teacher, she grew up talking about historically important events, studying period buildings and visiting historic sites.
-After college, she worked in Ireland in the preservation and restoration of architecturally significant Georgian properties in and around Dublin and County Cork.
-Ellen spent most of her career at UConn Law School, where she was an associate dean.
-She is particularly interested in issues involving civil rights and the rights of children with disabilities in special education settings.
-She’s been active in many non-profit organizations and is eager to get involved in her new neighborhood.
+After college, Ellen worked in Ireland in the preservation and restoration of architecturally significant Georgian properties in and around Dublin and County Cork.
+A civil rights lawyer, she spent most of her career as an associate dean at at UConn Law School.
+She is particularly interested in issues involving the rights of children with disabilities in special education settings.
+She is active in many non-profit organizations.

 Keith Lorch – Treasurer

 Keith Lorch and his wife, Jackie, were among the original residents of The Gables at Wooster Square, the former St. Casimir’s Church on Greene Street.
 They moved to New Haven from Fairfield in 2006 after becoming empty nesters and having been captivated by the concerts at Yale’s Sprague Hall.
-They have been active participants in neighborhood activities, including the community garden on Warren Street and remain active after their move to The Union two years ago .
+They have been active participants in neighborhood activities, including the community garden on Warren Street and remain active after their move to a nearby New haven neighborhood.
 Keith is also a regular volunteer at the Loaves and Fishes Food Pantry at the Church of St. Paul & St. James.

 Laura Morrison moved to Wooster Square in summer of 2013 after 11 years in Houston, Texas and after growing up in Columbus, Ohio.
 She lives in the Priory and was attracted to the neighborhood right away, especially opportunities to participate in the weekly farmer’s market and annual festivals and concerts.
 Laura works as an academic palliative care physician at Yale, taking care of people with serious illness at all stages to optimize quality of life.
 In her educator and scholar roles, a main focus is leading the training of palliative care doctors at Yale and teaching communication skills for difficult conversations to a full spectrum of health professionals.
 She loves being able to bicycle to and from work from Wooster Square in almost all seasons and is delighted to have the opportunity to serve the neighborhood!